 Fingerling potatoes are a great alternative for dishes that traditionally use russet or new potatoes.
-Fingerlings are tasty tubers which are small in size and shaped similar to human fingers.
-They can be baked, broiled, boiled, roasted, broasted, fried, sautéed, grilled or mashed.
+Fingerlings are tasty tubers that are small in size and shaped similarly to human fingers.
+They can be baked, broiled, boiled, roasted, broasted, fried, sautéed, grilled, or mashed.

 Fingerling potatoes are often sold in grocery stores, but prices can range as high as $6 per pound.
 A better option is to purchase Fingerlings from Asian or Farmers markets because prices are usually about half the price charged by chain grocers.
 Not to mention potatoes purchased from local family-owned markets are generally fresher than store-bought potatoes.

 The skin of Fingerling potatoes ranges in color from light tan to vibrant purple, while the interior color ranges from creamy white to light gold.
 These potatoes have a mild, yet complex flavor that pairs well with meat, seafood, and all types of vegetables.

 Prep Time: 10 minutes

 2. Wash and dry Fingerling potatoes.

 3. Slice potatoes into 1-inch thick round slices and place in 8-inch square glass baking dish.